1j01/pixelweaver/README.md

 and potentially a minimap for navigation as well.
 (Like, a lower-resolution but larger-area image than the main view.)

 ## Usage

-I'm not sure what sort of form this project should ultimately take, whether it should be a plugin to a code editor, a library, or both, but...

-For now, you need [Node.js] and you have to [clone the repo], and then open a terminal/command prompt and run `npm install`.
+In the future, this project will take a new form, and it'll be subsumed and superceded by a [later project](#a-generative-creative-toolset).

+For now, these are the steps you need to take to play around with it:
+* Install a reasonably recent version of [Node.js] if you don't have it already
+* [Clone the repo]
+* Open a terminal/command prompt
+* Run `npm install`
-Then you can run `npm start`, which will start up a server and open up a page in your browser which will reload when you edit your program, or make changes to Pixelweaver itself.
+* Then you can run `npm start`, which will start up a server and open up a page in your browser which will reload when you edit the program, or make changes to Pixelweaver itself.

 You can change the default program that's loaded from [`examples`](./examples) near the bottom of [`app.js`](./src/app.js).